 I always wanted to build my own ecommerce platform from scratch.
 That’s not because I don’t like to reuse existing code - I really love to.
 That’s because I believe that we can do better.
-Now I have a chance to do it and you can follow my work on Github.
+Now I have a chance to do it.

 “View in Browser” link is a common feature of email campaign systems like MailChimp.
 It’s a really nice idea - when you code your shiny CSS-heavy emails you want to have a fallback for malfunctioning email clients.

 My mobile network operator keeps calling me.
 They called at 12:13, at 15:46, at 18:36 and at 20:54.
 I’m using a pre-paid, so the only thing they can offer me is a subscription.
 Obviously, I’ve told them many times that I just don’t want it.

 When you deal with complex forms The Rails Way is not enough.
 You have to introduce another abstraction for handling more sophisticated validations.